Car Insurance in Italy

 To defer your policy, you must send us an email.
 Please note, to defer your policy there is a €10 free.
 There is also no limit to the number of times that you can defer your policy.

-In the event that you: sell, scrap or export your car, we will cancel your contract at no cost and we will refund you the premium left to the expiry date, without the taxes.*
+If you: sell, scrap or export your car, we will cancel your contract at no cost and we will refund you the premium left to the expiry date, without the taxes. - *Subject to official proof of sale, scrap or export.

 Please note that there is no proportional refund for Theft, fire and/or accidental damage coverage in the event of cancellation.